leonawicz/tabr/README.md

 information.
 Tick format is necessary to avoid ambiguity with respect to temporal information once two such pieces of information are merged together.
 For this reason, tick format is preferred in general.
-Tick format also matches that used by the Lilypond music engraving software, which is used by the `tabr` Lilypond API for anything transcription related like rendering sheet music to PDF or in R markdown documents.
+Tick format also matches that used by the LilyPond music engraving software, which is used by the `tabr` LilyPond API for anything transcription related like rendering sheet music to PDF or in R markdown documents.

 For all available syntax specifications and related details see the